EternalExodus/Circulant-graphs/README.md

 # Graph_bisection
 This script describes the implementation of counting the bisection of a graph, as well as visualization of the original and divided into 2 graphs.
+Bisection_paley script describes bisection result only for Paley graphs.
+Example: bisection_paley(7).
+Bisection script describes bisection result for all graphs.
+It is necessary to enter the number of vertices and the sheet of generators.
+Example: bisection(7, [1,3]).
 ![alt text](Example/C(9,2,3)/Graph_bisection_N=7.png "Описание будет тут")

 # Cartesian_product